What is Institutional Effectiveness?

 - The annual reporting cycle for the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS) as well as reporting for system-specific data on outcomes, admissions, degrees granted, enrollment, student demographics, SEEK and College Discovery programs, and STEM enrollment.

-- College, program, and course assessment of student learning
+- Faculty-led college, program, general education, and course assessment of student learning